-Theoretical and experimental auction literature often assumes that bidders know the distribution of other bidders' valuations.1 Consequently, nearly all of the results derive from such assumptions.
-However, in many real-world auctions, it is inappropriate to assume that bidders know the distribution from which opponent valuations are drawn.
-One prominent example is Internet auctions.
-The online auction has become a fascinating and fast-growing exchange mechanism (Lucking-Reiley 2000).
-Online auction technology introduces several interesting features not available to traditional auctions.
 For example, bidders can be geographically dispersed and bidding can be asynchronous.
 These conveniences make it easier to obtain a relatively large group of bidders for an object.
-These, and other special features of online auctions, make it important to re-examine the implications of some key assumptions in auction theory and experiments.
+Thus, it is important to re-examine the implications of some key assumptions in auction theory and experiments.
 In this study, we focus on the assumption that bidders know the distribution of other bidder valuations.

 The uncertainty about the probability distribution (of bidder valuations, for example) created by missing information is often called ambiguity.
-Ambiguity can affect decision making in important ways, as illustrated by the Ellsberg (1961) paradox.
+Ambiguity can affect decision making in important ways, as illustrated by the Ellsberg [8] paradox.
 Ellsberg's two-color problem uses two urns, one containing 50 red and 50 black balls called the known urn (or the risky urn), and one containing 100 balls in an unknown combination of red and black called the unknown urn (or the ambiguous urn).
 These two urns represent two distinct types of uncertainty.
 The first type of uncertainty, present in both urns, is uncertainty as to which outcome will occur: red or black, and is termed risk.
 The second type of uncertainty, present only in the unknown urn, is uncertainty about the probability of each outcome itself and is termed ambiguity.
 In Ellsberg experiments, many people bet on red from the known (vs. unknown) urn and on black from the known urn.
 However, they are indifferent between the two colors when betting on only one urn.
 This pattern of behavior is inconsistent with any model which uses probabilities, and is called ambiguity aversion.
 The opposite of ambiguity aversion is called ambiguity loving.

-Apart from online auctions, ambiguity is prevalent in many other real-world situations, for example, the success rate of some new drugs or clinical treatments (Curley, Young and Yates 1989), the insurance of certain classes of highly ambiguous risks, such as environmental hazards (Priest 1987) and terrorist attacks, the usefulness of new features of consumer products (Kahn and Meyer 1991), the outcomes of R&D, incomplete contracting due to unforeseen contingencies, the audit selection procedures of the IRS (Andreoni, Erard and Feinstein 1998), and initial public offerings (IPOs) of small privately-held firms.
+Apart from online auctions, ambiguity is prevalent in many other real-world situations, for example, the success rate of some new drugs or clinical treatments [7], the insurance of certain classes of highly ambiguous risks, such as environmental hazards [24] and terrorist attacks, the usefulness of new features of consumer products [18], the outcomes of R&D, incomplete contracting due to unforeseen contingencies, the audit selection procedures of the IRS [1], and initial public offerings (IPOs) of small privately held firms.